 Thank you for your continued trust and confidence.
 As always, please don’t hesitate to call if you need to discuss something—that’s what we are here for.

-* As measured by Vanguard Total Stock Market (VTWIX) and Vanguard 500 Index (VFIAX )
+*As measured by the Vanguard Total World Stock Index Fund (VTWIX) and the Vanguard 500 Index (VFIAX )

-** As measured by DFA US Small Cap Value (DFSVX)
+**As measured by the DFA U.S. Small Cap Value (DFSVX)